edas/ssss-js/README.md

+# ssss-js

-# Fork Notes
+## Fork Notes

 Please note that this tool was originally forked from <https://github.com/gburca/ssss-js> and has been extended to include the following features:

 1. Extension/generation of additional shares from an existing threshold of shares.
 2. Support for raw entropy export/import.

-# ssss-js
+Please note that raw entropy is serialized as-is into the coefficients of the polynomial; therefore, it must be of the exact length.
+Please be aware that using raw entropy can be risky.
+It is crucial to ensure that you are using a source of strong and high-quality entropy.

+---

 This project is a JavaScript version of [Shamir's Secret Sharing Scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
 It has 2